minvws/nl-kat-coordination/docs/source/technical_design/community.rst

 Update
 ------

-`openKAT_update.sh </utilities/scripts/openKAT_update.sh>`_ updates OpenKAT, removes old packages and restarts your instances.
+:download:`openKAT_update.sh <utilities/scripts/openKAT_update.sh>` updates OpenKAT, removes old packages and restarts your instances.

 To update an existing KAT installation using the Debian packages download the script and change the permissions to 750: